 While one 6.1-inch model and the 6.7-inch model will be high-end with all the major specs, the other 6.1-inch and 5.4-inch variants will be low-end.
 Predictably, the high-end models will come with the upgraded camera systems with triple-lens setups.
 And the lower-end devices will sport dual-lens cameras.

-Side Note: Since four new iPhones will launch in 2020, many of you might be thinking what could be the name of the two lower models as it’s more or less certain that the two high-end models will be called iPhone 12 Pro and iPhone 12 Pro Max.
-While one lower model may be named as iPhone 12 (6.1-inch), the other (5.4-inch) may be called something like the iPhone 12e as it’s targeted for budget-minded customers.
+Since four new iPhones will launch in 2020, we think the two high-end models will most probably be the iPhone 12 Pro and iPhone 12 Pro Max.
+One lower model will probably be the iPhone 12 (6.1-inch), and the other (5.4-inch) could be something like the iPhone 12e, targeted at budget-conscious customers.

 OLED Display Across the Board

 All the four iPhones (both the high-end and low-end) models will feature OLED display as Apple is likely to do away with LCDs.
-If it happens to be true, it would be a big departure from the past when the lower-end models used to feature a comparatively inferior display.
-However, Kevin predicts that 6.1″ and 6.8″ variants will have ProMotion XDR Display (AMOLED).
+If it happens to be accurate, it would be a significant departure from the past when the lower-end models used to feature a comparatively inferior display.

 Apart from enhancing the viewing experience, OLED display will also play a pivotal role in giving a more flexible design to the smartphone.
 While Samsung will continue to be the biggest manufacturer of the OLED displays for the 2020 iPhones, the well-known Chinese company BOE Display (already supplies LCDs for iPad and MacBook) is likely to play a supportive role as a backup.